CEN3031-Group7i/Sapphire-Project10-7i/README.md

 # How to update database and server connections

 # Outstanding Work
+- Functionality of the merge account feature
+- Functionality of the create classroom page

 # Built Upon
 - No code was borrowed and no additional APIs were used